CHEO Legislative Liaison

 Christian Home Educators of Ohio is honored to be a watcher on the “legislative wall” in the state of Ohio.

-To this end, our Legislative Liaison, Melanie Elsey, attends monthly State Board of Education meetings, provides up-to-date analysis of pending legislation, interacts with legislators on both sides of the aisle and works closely with HSLDA …all to help protect Ohio homeschool families.
+To this end, Melanie Elsey, monitors monthly State Board of Education meetings, provides up-to-date analysis of pending legislation, interacts with legislators on both sides of the aisle and works closely with HSLDA …all to help protect Ohio homeschool families.

 In addition to her work with CHEO, Melanie serves as the National Legislative Director for the American Policy Roundtable and is a Panelist on The Public Square® radio broadcast.
-She can be heard weekly bringing the message of responsible citizenship to the public on The Public Square® radio program, co-hosted by Dave Zanotti and Wayne Shepherd.
+She can be heard weekly bringing the message of responsible citizenship to the public on The Public Square® radio program.

 Melanie lives in Uniontown, Ohio with her husband, John.